KoltesDigital/jquery.terminal/README.md

 ### Handles asynchronous requests

-Commands can give result either synchronously or asynchronously, which come in handy when they deal with AJAX requests.
-Works for completion too.
+Commands can give result either synchronously or asynchronously, which comes in handy when they deal with AJAX requests.
+Works for completion too!

 ### Uses cookie information if jQuery.cookie is available